aditeyapatakoti/CodeHS-IntroIntoPython/README.md

 If you find any issues with the code please let me know by creating an issue.

 [Click here to go to the issues page](https://github.com/aditeyapatakoti/CodeHS-IntroIntoPython/issues)

+TODO (for me): change the files with code in them to end with .py